danjbrown/angular2-webpack/README.md

 # angular2-webpack
-Angular2 Webpack starter, using a Bootstrap Dashboard template.
+An Angular2 Webpack starter, using a Bootstrap Dashboard template.

+The app is written in TypeScript and includes examples for routing, shared services and filters.

+Webpack includes webpack-dev-server that builds and reloads the app in the browser when a change is detected, making development easier.

 Install
 ```
 npm install
 ```

-Run the build and start the app
+Start the app using Webpack
 ```
-npm run build
 npm start
 ```